For questions or booking: email@example.com

 “Mercer’s in-line commentary was enlightening… Never once were her comments condescending – all of her feedback was honest and straightforward and given in the spirit of truly wanting my manuscript to be the best it could be.
 She’s professional in all her communications.
 She always let me know where she was in the process and gave estimates of when she’d be finished, and was generous in her availability to answer questions or talk through some of her ideas.
 I hope to work with her again on a future manuscript.”Danielle Simonelli, YA fantasy author

 I’ve been feet first in this industry for over ten years, have interned at a publishing company where I read submissions and wrote Revise & Resubmit reports, attended numerous conferences – both regional and national, and organized a craft webinar for the local SCBWI that reached into 22 states and 3 countries.
 In addition to that, my personal work has received Moonbeam and Readers’ Favorite awards.
-Follow me @jmerceredits for a taste, where I post daily prompts for setting and character work, plot development, drafting, and revising.
+Follow me @jmerceredits for a taste of my editing style and thoughts, or @jmercerbooks for a taste of my own prose and process.

 Worried we’re not the right fit?